The-OpenROAD-Project/OpenLane/docs/source/quickstart.rst

 Creating new designs
 ------------------------------------------------------------------------

-**!!warning!!** This guide assumes that you are running inside Docker image.
+.. warning:: This guide assumes that you are running inside Docker image.
 Dockerless installation is not supported.

 First, start OpenLane Docker image using following command: